microsoft/restler-fuzzer/docs/user-guide/Annotations.md

 RESTler allows the user to provide annotations with information about producer-consumer dependencies between requests.
 This is helpful when RESTler cannot automatically infer such dependencies, which can happen for a variety of reasons (most often, because of very generic or inconsistent naming in the specification, or if the naming convention is not implemented in RESTler).

+RESTLer can also use dependency information expressed in OpenAPI v3 links.
+See [Using OpenAPI v3 links to define dependencies](Links.md) for more information.

 ## Annotation format

 Annotations are supported either globally (apply to all requests) or locally (apply only to a single request).
 They may be specified inline in the OpenAPI definition (preferred if generated from the code, to evolve with the API) or outside in a separate file,